University of Zurich’s Department of Banking and Finance

+Submission is now closed.
 The workshop will take place at the University of Zurich.
 There is no submission or participation fee.
 Catering and organizational costs will be covered by funding from the Department of Banking and Finance of the University of Zurich.

 Preliminary results are not pre-requisites for a successful application.
 The evaluation will be made based on the potential impact of the extended abstracts or working papers.